 The IIHF believes in the true spirit of sports and rejects any use of doping and drugs.
 This message is emphasized in the campaign in co-operation with the WADA.

-ALPHA - eLearning Tool for Athletes
+ADEL - eLearning Tool for Athletes

-ALPHA was developed by WADA with the input of eLearning specialists, athletes, anti-doping specialists and social scientists.
+ADEL was developed by WADA with the input of eLearning specialists, athletes, anti-doping specialists and social scientists.
 It is currently available in 7 languages.
 The aim of this tool is to modify attitudes and have an impact on intentions to dope.
 It provides factual information about anti-doping (Ethical Reasons not to Dope, Medical Reasons not to Dope, the Doping Control Process, Rights and Responsibilities, TUEs, Whereabouts) and values-based activities.

 Play True Quiz